Should You Buy Acne Care Products From Your Dermatologist?

 - Sometimes doctors will write a prescription for a skin care product on the same pad they use to write a prescription for medication.
 This is a shameless ploy to make you afraid not to buy the cosmetic, which will be conveniently on sale in the waiting room.

 - Doctors may also send you a birthday card in a “lumpy” envelope to get your attention, with a tiny product sample inside.
 Or you may be informed you are a VIP customer and be offered free makeovers after you buy a certain number of products.
 Be assured the makeover isn’t free.

 - Doctors are told that the word “free” keeps patients coming back.
 They can always make their procedures more expensive to cover the cost of “free” and sample cosmetics for acne.

 A common theme in most of the articles and blog posts on this site is that the best acne products usually don’t cost the most money.
 Lists of ingredients designed to impress you, by adding exotic-sounding botanical ingredients or antioxidants that require special containers to stay fresh (and that usually are not packaged in those containers), at best just cost you extra money.
 Sometimes the very ingredients added to justify a premium price also cause you to break out.

 Of course, this does get you back to the doctor’s office and paying yet more office visit fees.

-Many American doctors really do become quite wealthy, although dermatology is one the lower-paid specialties, a mere $200,000 a year for dermatologists who spend most of their time on medical dermatologist up to about $2,000,000 a year for dermatologists who do cosmetic dermatology in New York or Los Angeles.
+Many American doctors really do become quite wealthy, although dermatology is one the lower-paid specialties, just a little over $200,000 a year for dermatologists5 who spend most of their time on medical dermatologist up to about $2,000,000 a year for dermatologists who do cosmetic dermatology in New York or Los Angeles.

 To be your most trusted ally in your pursuit of clear, healthy skin.